Morton McMichael

 Morton McMichael (October 2, 1807 – January 6, 1879) was an American newspaper editor, publisher, civic leader and mayor of Philadelphia, Pennsylvania from 1866 to 1869.

 He worked as the editor of The Saturday Evening Post and Godey's Lady's Book and as editor-in-chief of the Saturday Courier.
 He co-founded the Saturday Gazette and was publisher of The North American.
 He chaired the Executive Consolidation Committee that developed the Act of Consolidation of 1854 to expand the borders of the city of Philadelphia and include all of Philadelphia County.
 He served as president of the Fairmount Park Commission.

 McMichael Park, Morton McMichael Elementary School and the McMichael Room in the Philadelphia Union League are all named in his honor.

 Early life

 McMichael was born on October 2, 1807, in Burlington County, New Jersey, to John and Hannah McMichael.
-His father was a soldier during the War of 1812 and was employed at the estate of Joseph Bonaparte, the older brother of Napoleon Bonaparte and former King of Spain.
+His father was a soldier during the War of 1812 and worked with Joseph Bonaparte, the older brother of Napoleon Bonaparte and former King of Spain.

 His family moved to Philadelphia when he was young and he attended the University of Pennsylvania.
 He read law under David Paul Brown and William M. Meredith and was admitted to the Philadelphia bar in 1827, but never practiced law.